Michael Barrett (baseball): Montreal Expos (1998–2003)

 He also saw success during the season.
 Barrett started the season by hitting home runs in the first two games of the season.
 He would go on to have one of his best months in the Majors, scoring with four home runs, 17 RBI, eight doubles, and scored 10 runs.
 The League recognized his efforts, and named Barrett the "National League co-Player of the Week" for the second week of April after he recorded a franchise record 11 RBI within two games.
 Barrett finished the season with mixed results.
 While increasing his number of stolen bases and batting and slugging percentage, he failed to record as many runs, hits, and RBI, as he did in the previous season.
 He committed nine errors, which resulted in a lower fielding percentage, but excelled at throwing out base runners.

 Barrett missed almost half of the 2003 on account of three injuries.
 He suffered the first during a game against the Colorado Rockies, during which one of Steve Reed's pitches accidentally hit and bruised Barrett's index finger.
-Barrett was able to continue playing, but claimed the injury had hindered his playing performance.
-He eventually managed to overcome the injury in July.
-He recorded a batting average of .333 and 15 RBI.
 During this period, Barrett began to complain about tightness in his right hip flexor.
 This ailment took its toll on Barrett during a game against the Atlanta Braves, when he strained the muscles while taking a checked swing.
 The Expos sent Barrett on a rehabilitation assignment to play with the Edmonton Trappers, a AAA team from the Pacific Coast League.
 He only managed to play two games with team before fracturing his index finger on August 9.
 Barrett returned to the major leagues on September 12, although the Expos were already out of playoff contention.